maratai/craftery/fiber_arts/fiber_arts_book_masterlist.md

 # Fiber Arts Books and Magazines: Masterlist

-So very WIP.
+**NOTES:** So very WIP.
 Note that some books in Korean and Japanese are not listed here (I could type in Hangeul, laboriously, if I had to, but I don't read/write Japanese).
 The categorization in edge cases is dependent on what's useful to *me*.
 If topics are listed for a book or magazine issue, it's a selection of topics likeliest to be useful/interesting to me, and not intended to be comprehensive.

+This will generally be more up-to-date for *books I own* than other lists since it's for my own reference.

 # Cobblery, Leatherworking, Shoemaking
 Not "fiber arts" as such but with crossover (e.g. stitching techniques).
 Also I'm too lazy to start another Markdown file.